itszyless/leaf/pp.md

 ## 4. Data Sharing

-Nighty does not sell or share user data with third parties unless required by law.
+leaf does not sell or share user data with third parties unless required by law.

 ## 5. Data Storage